pieterjd/pieterjd.github.io/_posts/2019-01-15-i18n-with-jhipster.md

 layout: single
 title:  "I18N with Jhipster"
 date:   2019-01-15 19:24:21 +0100
-excerpt: "JHipster supports internationalization, but how does it work exactly?"
+excerpt: "JHipster supports internationalization, but how does it work exactly?
+And what about my custom messages?"
+categories: [tech]
+tags: [jhipster, I18N]
 ---
 I myself am a huge fan of generators - it saves a lot of time.
 That's why I love JHipster.
 JHipster not only uses my favourite frameworks such as Spring Boot and Angular, but it provides your with useful features out-of-the-box.